deeedob/thesis/content/23_foundation_qt.md

 progression in graphics rendering.

 In essence, Qt delivers a comprehensive framework for designing user interfaces that cater to the diverse array of existing platforms.
-It extends a broad spectrum of configuration and customization options, enabling developers to tap into lower-level abstractions for crafting bespoke extensions tailored to specific project requirements—all while preserving cross-platform functionality.
+It provides a broad spectrum of configuration and customization options and even enabling developers to tap into lower-level abstractions for crafting custom extensions tailored to specific project requirements—all while preserving *cross-platform functionality*.
 Beyond the foundational modules geared toward GUI development, Qt also offers a rich suite of additional modules.
 These include resources for localizing applications with [qttranslations](https://code.qt.io/cgit/qt/qttranslations.git/), handling